To prevent misuse of UNC paths by attackers, Microsoft removed the parameters that take UNC…

 What if we only want to check a single mailbox move status?

-We are going to use the Identity parameter following the display name or the email address of the user.
+We will use the Identity parameter following the display name or the user’s email address.
 The output will be the same.

 [PS] C:\>Get-MoveRequest -Identity "Winster George" | Get-MoveRequestStatistics